Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 ## Introduction

 If you want to read about nutrition, biochemistry, macronutrients, and you want to find out how I decided that it's worthwhile to calculate daily macronutrient requirements, read this introduction.
-If you just want to see how to calculate your macronutrient requirements, [skip ahead](#calculating-macronutrient-requirements).
+If you just want to see how to calculate your macronutrient requirements, [skip ahead](#Calculating-Macronutrient-Requirements).

 ---

 How can we know what to eat?

-We can rely on intuition, but it has been well established, most thoroughly by [Stephan Guyenet, Ph.D](https://amzn.to/2ZUMGTT), that in the modern food environment, our intuition, our hunger and cravings, often betray us.
+We can rely on intuition like most of humanity has done for most of human history.
+But, many agree, myself included, that the modern food environment has disrupted this approach.
+It has been argued by many, most recently and thoroughly (in my opinion) by [Stephan Guyenet, Ph.D](https://amzn.to/2ZUMGTT), that in the modern food environment, our intuition, our hunger and cravings, often betray us.
+This is not true for everyone.
+Some people have well regulated and healthy metabolisms and do very well by listening to their internal cues.
+But, some people have limited success when they follow their internal cues, and many others are high performers who want to gain every advantage they can find from nutrition.

-Another approach is to try to understand [which substances the human body and mind requires to function and thrive](https://en.wikipedia.org/wiki/Composition_of_the_human_body), and then to figure out how we get these substances from food.
+For these people, another approach is to try to understand [which substances the human body and mind requires to function and thrive](https://en.wikipedia.org/wiki/Composition_of_the_human_body), and then to figure out how to get these substances from food.

 The useful substances that we absorb when eating food, at base, are elements and molecules.
 Potassium is an element, [EPA](https://en.wikipedia.org/wiki/Eicosapentaenoic_acid) (a fat) is a molecule, lysine (an [amino-acid](https://en.wikipedia.org/wiki/Amino_acid)) is a molecule.
 The subset of elements and molecules obtained from diet that are required for our bodies and minds to grow and function properly are collectively called "nutrients."